What Are Viruses: Everything you Need to Know

 Relief From Viruses

-Pain relievers, nasal decongestants, and cough suppressants are all treatments that you can use to provide you with relief from a virus’s symptoms.
+Pain relievers, nasal decongestants, and cough suppressants are all treatments you can use to relieve a virus’s symptoms.

-There are several natural remedies that can also provide relief and help to keep your immune system strong.
-Many of these that you can try include garlic, peppermint, elderberry, ginger, turmeric, oregano oil, and echinacea.
-Honey is also an ingredient that can bring relief from symptoms like coughing and sore throat.
+Several natural remedies may also relieve and help keep your immune system strong.
+Try garlic, peppermint, elderberry, ginger, turmeric, oregano oil, and echinacea.
+Honey is also an ingredient that can relieve symptoms like coughing and sore throat.

 How Long Am I Contagious?

-In most cases, people can become contagious as early as a day (up to 4 days) before any symptoms might even show up.
-These symptoms can last anywhere from 5 to 7 days, and sometimes up to 2 weeks, depending on the type of virus.
+In most cases, people can become contagious as early as a day (up to 4 days) before any symptoms appear.
+Depending on the type of virus, these symptoms can last 5 to 7 days and sometimes up to 2 weeks.

 People may still be infectious even after the last symptoms have disappeared.
 That’s why doctors urge people not to return to work or school for at least another 24 hours after one is feeling better.